rmj3197/MDDC/MDDC/datasets/data/statin49_with_cluster_idx.rst

 Description
 -----------

-A 50 by 7 data matrix of a contingency table processed from FDA Adverse Event Reporting System (FAERS) database from the third quarter of 2014 to the fourth quarter of 2020.
-This dataset also contains the cluster index of the various adverse events.
+A 50 by 7 data matrix of a contingency table processed from FDA Adverse Event Reporting System (FAERS) database from the third quarter of 2014 to the fourth quarter of 2020; this dataset also contains the cluster index of the various adverse events.

 Format
 ------